 “Mama always said life is like a bottle of dusty Wild Turkey.
 You never know what you’re gonna get.” – Forrest Gump (original first draft)

 Back in February of this year, Blake at Bourbonr expressed his dislike for single-barrel bourbon whiskeys.
-He made some valid points, particularly in regards to their consistency.
+He made some valid points, particularly in regard to their consistency.
 But here’s the thing – if single-barrel bourbons struggle with variance, and in turn you believe batched bourbons are firmly consistent, you need only open a few dusty bottles and revelation will undoubtedly follow.

 Now, it may appear that I’m calling Blake out.
 I’m not.
 His article focused more on single-barrel expressions and less on batched expressions.
 It also refrained from comparing dusty releases to their modern relatives.
-In regards to single barrels, I don’t share the same opinion as Blake (I love single-barrel whiskeys) but I respect his argument nonetheless.
+In regard to single barrels, I don’t share the same opinion as Blake (I love single-barrel whiskeys) but I respect his argument nonetheless.
 That said, there’s plenty of discussions to be had regarding inconsistencies in batches – especially when it comes to the bourbons of yesteryear.

 Truth be told I’ve sipped my share of dusty bourbon, particularly Wild Turkey.
 There are many, many other enthusiasts that have sipped far more than I have, so please don’t consider me an expert.
 But one thing that I’ve noticed, and it never ceases to amaze me, is how vastly different dusty Wild Turkey is to modern Wild Turkey.
 And even more so, how vastly different dusty Wild Turkey expressions can be from one another – even just a year or two apart.
 From the 1970’s into the 2000’s, Wild Turkey 101 (age stated or not) can range in profile anywhere from 6 years to 15+ years in discernible maturation.
 Opening a dusty Wild Turkey 101 is truly a roll of the dice.